Updated November 2019

-- Clean Break Order: A clean break order is where a married couple who share no assets will finalise an agreement to sever any financial ties they have to one another.
-This will prevent any claims if one spouse happens to acquire wealth after the divorce.
+- Clean Break Order: A clean break order is an agreement finalised between a married couple who share no assets.
+This agreement severs any financial ties the couple has to one another.
+This financial severance will prevent one spouse from claiming any acquired wealth by the other after the divorce.

-- Divorce Consent Order: Divorce consent orders are exactly the same but detail the assets you own and how they will be divided.
-Once it’s made legally-binding by the court, your former spouse won’t be able to pursue a financial claim against you.
+- Divorce Consent Order: Divorce consent orders serve the same purpose as a clean break order, with one vital difference.
+This order details the assets you and your spouse own and how they will be divided.
+Once it is made legally binding by the court, your former spouse won’t be able to pursue a financial claim against you.

 - Financial Independence: If your ex-spouse is unreliable or untrustworthy when it comes to money, financial independence can be an enormous benefit moving forwards.
 You’ll now be able to save money efficiency without concerns about overspending or debt created by your ex.

-- You Lose Half of Your Assets: Losing half — or at least a percentage — of your assets is a substantial financial blow.
-For some, this may mean that they need to budget until they recover, but for others, it can completely change the way they live their life.
+- You Lose Half of Your Assets: Losing half, or at least a percentage of your assets, is a substantial financial blow.
+For some, this may mean they need to budget until they recover, but, for others, it can completely change the way they live their life.

 - Property Dispute: Unfortunately, the family home can’t be cut into two equal pieces.
-So a decision needs to be made about the future of the property.
-Some people choose to sell it and use their share of the money to purchase a new home, whereas for others it can cause a lot of hostility and become something for the court to decide.
+This means a decision needs to be made about the future of the property.
+Some couples choose to sell the marital home and use their share of the money to purchase a new one.
+However, for others, deciding who gets the house in a divorce can be a contentious point — one that can cause a lot of hostility and become something for the court to determine.

 - Lengthy Court Battles: Although lots of couples manage to handle their divorces swiftly and without too much disagreement, those who fail to agree will have their case taken to court.
-This will not only take a lot longer, but it will also prove to be a lot more expensive.
-While you may eventually get what you want in regards to assets, a lot of money will have been spent in the process.
+This will not only take a lot longer, but it will also prove to be more expensive.
+While you may eventually get what you want regarding your assets, you’ll spend considerable money in the process.

 Legal Separation or Divorce: Which is Better Financially?

-Every divorce is different and every couple is unique — therefore, there is no one correct answer as to which option will suit you best financially.
-The end of any marriage is a tough thing to experience, and a great deal of that difficulty will be due to the financial impact it has on your life.
+Every divorce is different and each couple is unique.
+Therefore, there is no one correct answer as to which option will suit you best financially.
+The end of a marriage is a tough thing to experience, and much of the fallout can be due to the financial impact it has on your life.

-Your best bet will always be to seek the assistance of a knowledgeable, experienced family lawyer.
-Not only will they be able to advise you on the most suitable course of action, but they’ll also be able to guide you through the legal separation or divorce process.
+In any case, it’s always best to seek the assistance of a knowledgeable, experienced family lawyer.
+Not only will they be able to advise you on the most suitable course of action, but they can guide you through the legal separation or divorce process.

 Are you considering a legal separation or divorce and need professional advice?
 We can help!
 At KMJ Solicitors our team specialises in legal separations, divorce, and many other aspects of family law.
 Get in touch with us today for your free, no-obligation consultation.